 Inshort

-Three workers in the group have a focus on this area researching marine invertebrates.
-Aspects of coral reef health are researched through associations between host corals and invertebrate symbionts; species communities through discovery of new species, new localities and identification of invasive species;; and subterranean island fauna evolution through interstitial invertebrates in marine sand and terrestrial groundwater.
+Five workers in the group have a focus on this area researching marine invertebrates.
+Aspects of coral reef health are researched through associations between host corals and invertebrate symbionts; species communities through discovery of new species, new localities and identification of invasive species; and subterranean island fauna evolution through interstitial invertebrates in marine sand and terrestrial groundwater.

 Who do wework with?